 Sprinklr's Social covers the same ground at a broader scale.
 The platform publishes across 30+ channels, includes a Distributed Marketing Platform for franchise and regional teams, and offers Employee Advocacy with gamification and Microsoft Teams integration.

-Both Khoros and Sprinklr are investing in AI, but from different starting positions.
+Both Khoros and Sprinklr are investing in AI, but from different starting positions and with different ambitions for enterprise governance.

-Sprinklr AI is broader and more mature.
+Sprinklr AI is broader in scope and more mature in enterprise governance.
 The platform claims over a decade of AI work with models trained on 100M+ CX-specific data points covering NLP, computer vision, speech recognition, and text-to-speech across 100+ languages.

 AI Agents handle autonomous customer support, outbound sales, and conversational commerce.
 Sprinklr Copilot provides a conversational interface across all four suites.

 Khoros's AI is focused and practical, particularly strong at turning community content into chatbot training data.
-Sprinklr's AI is broader in scope, with the AI+ Studio governance layer addressing a real enterprise concern: controlling which models, prompts, and guardrails apply across the organization.
+Sprinklr's AI is broader in scope, with the AI+ Studio governance layer addressing enterprise control requirements that Khoros does not offer under current ownership.

 Neither platform solves the upstream intelligence problem